-A CEO represents a company in many ways, including serving as a driving force for increasing internet presence among interested clients.
+CEO branding is about helping the CEO represent a company in many ways, including serving as a driving force for increasing internet presence among interested clients.
 When working with a global executive search firm, all of the previous elements of a business' particular branding efforts might need to be considered.

-Raoul Davis of the Young Entrepreneurs Council recently contributed a piece to Forbes where he outlined the ways that companies might become more visible through a CEO who matches the brand.
+CEO branding expert Raoul Davis, Ascendant CEO contributed a piece to Forbes where he outlined the ways that companies might become more visible through a CEO who matches the brand.
 The benefits are tangible: Davis notes that high-profile and well-managed CEO brands can lead to book deals, awards, and positive PR for the company.

 "With this "age of complete transparency" being what it is, anything, whether a recorded off-color remark or a campaign donation, can be shared and seen by millions in a matter of hours," she writes.